 “Every twilight is double, aurora and evening.
 This formidable chrysalis which is called the universe shivers eternally in feeling, at the same time, the agonizing caterpillar and the butterfly reawakening ”, Victor Hugo.

+The butterfly belongs to the lepidoptera invertebrates species; its life cycle consists of four phases: egg, caterpillar, chrysalis and adult.
+What men call “butterfly”, cherishing its colors and lightness and dedicating it poetic verses, is the organism that develops in the last phase.
 Within the common and literary language, the butterfly has become a metaphor of pure and fleeting beauty, of vanishing joy, and of innocent love.
-Such a small insect arrived to embody overwhelming feelings, such as melancholy and passion, and universal meanings such as rebirth and transformation; in this sense, the butterfly possesses a powerful symbology.
-Therefore, a quality that poets have perhaps forgotten to praise is exactly its power, or we might say its strength.
-The concept of strength can be variously interpreted; which is more remarkable, the physical or the moral strength?
-To what extent a man is said “strong”, and to what extent is a woman?
-Do we need more strength to lift 140kg, as the Olympic champion Paul Edward Anderson did winning the title of “strongest man of all times”, or to work in an hospital during the Covid-19 pandemic, with 12 hours and no possibility to drink or eat, as the Seattle Medical Center’s nurse Melanie Arciega did?
-The global crisis related to the pandemic leaded us to reconsider the concept of strength —today being strong, means to resist fear, to keep fighting for life, to keep believing in humanity; being strong means being able to bend into the confined space of our house, into the limited social freedoms, into the to be re-planned goals, without braking.
+Such a small insect can embody indomitable feelings like melancholy and passion, and universal meanings like rebirth and transformation.
+Therefore, the butterfly possesses a powerful symbology.
+Power can be seen as strength, a quality underestimated when praising the butterfly’s beauty.
+The concept of strength can be variously interpreted —is the physical or moral strength more remarkable?
+Why do we call a man “strong”, and why do we call so a woman?
+Do we need more strength to lift 140kg, like the Olympic champion Paul Edward Anderson did, or do we need more strength to work in an hospital during the Covid-19 pandemic, in 12 hours shifts and no possibility to drink or eat, like nurse Melanie Arciega did at the Seattle Medical Center?
+The global crisis related to the pandemic lead us to reconsider the concept of strength —being strong can mean to be able to resist to fear, to keep fighting for life, to keep believing in humanity.
+Being strong means being able to bend into the confined space of our house and into the limited social freedoms without braking.
 Strength is Resilience.